SaphirDeFeu/TSMMake/README.md

 ## Configurating

-By default, TSMMake will create a `TSMMake.toml` file in the root directory of the project, with default fields.
+TSMMake will create a `TSMMake.toml` file in the root directory of the project, with default fields.

-The file looks like this upon project initialization :
+By default, the file looks like this upon project initialization :

 ```toml
 [project]